nksm/figma-plugin-simple-prefix-editor-for-css/README.md

-# CSS Variable Syntax Formatter for Figma
+# CSS Custom Property Formatter for Figma

-A Figma plugin that formats variable code syntax as CSS variables.
+A Figma plugin that formats variable code syntax as CSS custom properties.

 ## Features